uclahs-cds/pipeline-call-mtSNV/README.md

   - [License](#license)

 ## Overview
-This Nextflow pipeline takes as input either a single aligned BAM or paired normal-tumor BAMs and extracts mitochondrial DNA reads, remaps the reads to a mitochondrial reference genome, and subsequently calls variants.
+This Nextflow pipeline takes as input either a single aligned BAM or paired normal-tumour BAMs and extracts mitochondrial DNA reads, remaps the reads to a mitochondrial reference genome, and subsequently calls variants.
 Paired mode gives an additional heteroplasmy comparison.
 ___

 ## How To Run